Your Pet, Our Passion.

 Play together before bedtime

-Use up all your cat’s energy by playing their favourite games together just before going to bed.
-A good cat play session could include anything from chasing toys and food games to interactive play on your tablet or smartphone (although be aware that sharp claws and phone screens often aren’t a great mix…).
+A good cat play session could include anything from chasing toys and food games to searching out treats.
 And some cats won’t say no to a good game of fetch either.
-The goal is to let them enjoy plenty of activity during the day, so they are able to settle down later on, and won’t come looking for you when you’re asleep.
+Play times aren’t just for the night though.
+If you interact with them and encourage them to enjoy plenty of activity during the day, they are more likely to settle down later on, and won’t come looking for you when you’re asleep.

 Offer your cat a meal before bedtime